Construction work near the forest

 Current fire danger rating

-The current fire danger rating is High.
+The current fire danger rating is LOW.

 What to do when the fire danger rating is high